techlove/gitclick/README.md

 - A new branch will be created, based on `GITCLICK_GITHUB_BASE_BRANCH`
 - A new pull request (draft) will be created using data from the corresponding Clickup task
+- The pull request will be referenced in a comment in the Clickup task

 ### Sync current branch
 Make sure the current branch name is prefixed with a Custom ID, i.e "SOME-1337"